Skip to contents

 Example Epicure Analysis

 The following peanuts script was used as part of validation efforts for Colossus.
 The script runs three regressions.
 A linear excess relative risk model, a log-linear hazard ratio model for dose overall, and a log-linear hazard ratio model for categorical bins of dose.
+Similar regressions were performed with radiation cohort data to assess the relationship between the risk of different mortality events and cumulative radiation exposure to organs.

 The script starts by loading the dataset.
-In this example we assume there is a file called “EX_DOSE.csv” in the local directory.
+In this example, we assume there is a file called “EX_DOSE.csv” in the local directory.

 RECORDS 4100000 @